 Starring: Brad Pitt, Tommy Lee Jones, Ruth Negga, Liv Tyler, Donald Sutherland

-With an emotional and heartfelt story, Ad Astra takes you on a journey across the stars, following an astronaut who’s on a mission to search for his father.
+With an emotional and heartfelt story, Ad Astra takes you on a journey across the stars, following an astronaut on a mission to search for his father.

-Just like Starfield, this movie explores the emotional and psychological toll of venturing into the unknown, highlighting the connections and conflicts that arise as individuals confront the vastness of space, underscoring the innate human desire for connection and understanding amid the stars.
+Like Starfield, this movie explores the emotional and psychological toll of venturing into the unknown, highlighting the connections and conflicts that arise as individuals confront the vastness of space, underscoring the innate human desire for connection and understanding amid the stars.

 Prospect (2018)